 More than just a PCMS - Software systems for forward thinking law firms

-The Law Society recently published a report detailing the way in which technology is advancing strategic innovation in the sector.1
+The Law Society recently published a report detailing the way in which technology is advancing strategic innovation in the sector.

 An integrated PCMS; accessing a large pool of data (with the capability to analyse information), provides an opportunity to improve engagement with clients in a way that is effective and quicker than navigating across multiple systems.
 Additionally, this allows better visibility across teams - giving staff instant access to the businesses KPI’s, providing real-time monitoring of financial health - and ultimately providing a bigger picture of the firm’s strengths and weaknesses.
 The data held within a PCMS has the potential to act as a discovery tool, showing how to grow a firm’s revenue based on accurate performance information.

-Integration with government online portals is becoming ever more important and like any initiative to go paperless you need to ensure you harness the opportunities offered by technology to be successful.
+Integration with government online portals is becoming ever more important, and like any initiative to go paperless, you need to ensure you harness the opportunities offered by technology to be successful.
 Solicitors have an opportunity to extend the benefits of a paperless practice further by submitting legal forms digitally (using data held within your PCMS); this provides a way to not only adhere to paperless regulations, but will benefit a firm financially in the long run.
 Not only are digital submissions quicker but they cost less per submission than sending forms in the post.
-The combination of time saved waiting for responses and cheaper submission payments means firms have the opportunity to improve their efficiency, client service and revenue through technology.
+The combination of time saved, waiting for responses ,and cheaper submission payments means that firms have the opportunity to improve their efficiency, client service and revenue through technology.